There’s a disconnect between your tracking data and your business improvements

-Some would argue that even today, an effective solution providing accurate, complete and timely visibility—where goods are, how fast products are moving when they are will arrive, and how much it all costs—remains a problem.
+Some would argue that even today, an effective solution providing accurate, complete, and timely freight visibility—where goods are, how fast products are moving when they will arrive, and how much it costs—all remains a problem.

-The answer requires us to redefine what track and trace—visibility as we now call it—really means.
-It starts by understanding three things your track and trace platform not telling you.
+The answer requires us to redefine what track and trace—or real-time visibility, as we now call it—really means.
+It starts by understanding three things your visibility platform is not telling you.

 In today’s mobile, GPS-connected world, it’s easy to find out where a shipment is.
 Query the driver’s smartphone or a truck’s ELD telematics, and find out, within minutes and feet, a shipment’s location.
 However, what does that do for you?
 Also, how does that help fix a problem?

-Real visibility in today’s e-commerce driven world—receiving and fulfilling the order today, scheduling and tendering the pickup, delivering it on-time tomorrow, and accurately knowing the cost and exceptions—requires far more than just a location ping.
+Real-time visibility in today’s e-commerce driven world consists of receiving and fulfilling the order today, scheduling and tendering the pickup, delivering it on-time tomorrow, and accurately knowing the cost and exceptions.
+However, this requires far more than just a location ping.
+It is a snapshot of customer service in terms of the flow of goods.
 It demands reliable tools built on immediate and accurate data, pulled in real-time from multiple platforms.
 Real visibility provides the ability to analyze and act quickly.
-It’s a reality shift that renders the old world of historical metrics obsolete.
+As a result, this reality shift renders the old world of historical metrics obsolete.

 2. Your data is not informing your budget.

 Don’t misunderstand.
-Monthly KPIs showing your supply chain performed, on-time delivery percentage, and your expenses remain valuable.
+Monthly KPIs showing your supply chain’s performance, on-time delivery percentage, and your expenses remain valuable.
 However, waiting a month or more to discover 30% of your shipments last month went to the spot market and cost you 40% more because your qualified core carriers are rejecting 25% of your tenders, does you no good.
-As a result, the money is gone, and it’s not coming back.
+That is old news — the money is gone, and it’s not coming back.

 3. Incomplete visibility is hindering your logistics strategy.

-Visibility is a much more holistic view of the logistics lifecycle.
+Visibility is a much more holistic view of your supply chain network and logistics.
 It includes not just in-transit status notices and transportation documents, such as bills of lading, delivery receipts, and freight invoices.
-But, it also includes supplier invoices, purchase orders, remittance advice, and other data tied to the overall transaction.
-All of it, on the same dashboard, in real time.
+In addition, it includes supplier invoices, purchase orders, remittance advice, and other data tied to the overall transaction.

-Visibility is completely integrated and up-to-date freight rate-base with defined accessorials.
-Similarly, it can accept, match and audit invoices in real-time.
-Additionally, business rules guide good decision making.
+Visibility should be completely integrated and up-to-date with your carrier’s rate-base with defined accessorials.
+Invoices can be accepted, matched, and audited in real-time.
+Well-defined business rules guide good decision making.
 Critically, alerts help you correct errors before they cascade into other problems.
-Moreover, it provides a daily, updated, real-time dashboard of defined KPI’s which give you a clear picture of how your transportation operations are running, where there are problems that need attention, and what you are paying.
-Today, not 30 days from now.
+Moreover, this visibility provides a real-time dashboard of defined KPIs which give a clear picture of how your transportation operations are running, problems that need attention, and what you are paying.
+Finally, complete visibility delivers this accurate information today, not 30 days from now.

 - Be prescriptive, not reactive.
-Are my current systems providing me with a reactionary look in the rear-view mirror; or does is give me the view ahead—a heads-up into obstacles or decision-exceptions which hurt service or cost goals—and proactively recommend a solution?
+Are my current systems providing me with a reactionary look in the rear-view mirror?
+Or does it show me the view ahead—a heads-up into obstacles or decision-exceptions which hurt service or cost goals—and proactively recommend a solution?

 - Identify and fix ineffective business rules.
 Are my business processes and rules, some of which are legacy to my company, addressing the right issues and compliance needs of today?
-Do they incentivize correct behavior; or are they hindering decision-making in a way that sub-optimizes performance?
+Do they incentivize correct behavior, or are they hindering decision-making in a way that limits performance?

 - Understand the full lifecycle of visibility.
-Do I see the entire lifecycle of the transaction and all the elements that can affect service and cost with correct, accurate and complete data to make informed, effective and fast decisions?
+Do I see the entire transaction cycle and all elements that can affect service and cost with timely, accurate, and complete data to make informed, effective, and fast decisions?
 Are my current tools enabling or inhibiting my ability to be flexible and responsive?

 That’s the holy grail.
-It is achieved by recalibrating our view of track and trace from a simple tracking function to a strategic logistics management and visibility lifecycle.
-With the right tools and an open-minded, data-first approach to change, you can turn a traditionally reactive, low-value process, into a proactive, high-value strategic imperative that elevates you above your competition.
+It is achieved by recalibrating our view of track and trace from a simple tracking function to a long term strategic logistics management and visibility lifecycle.
+With the right tools and an open-minded, data-first approach to change, you can turn a traditionally reactive, low-value process, into a proactive, high-value, strategic imperative that elevates you above your competition.